Sweeten your banana bread naturally with fresh dates!

-There is zero sugar added to this delicious recipe, simply the wonderful earthy sweetness from fresh medjool dates, ripe bananas, and toasty pecans.
-This quick bread is also packed with fiber, protein, and healthy fats.
+There is zero sugar added to this delicious recipe, simply the wonderful earthy sweetness from fresh Medjool dates, ripe bananas, and toasty pecans.
+This quick bread is packed with fiber, protein, and healthy fats.

 Bake With Ripe Bananas

 Banana bread is a great way to use up sweet ripe bananas.
 Ripe bananas contribute to the natural sweetness and moist, cake-like texture of this bread.

 Recipe yields 4 mini loaves, or 2 standard loaves.

 1 pound (20 large) Medjool dates, halved and pitted

 2 teaspoons salt

 2 teaspoons baking powder